 As per the Conflict of Interest Policy, Directors are required to declare their respective shareholdings in the Company and related companies and their interests in any contracts with the Company or any of its related companies.
-Directors are also required to declare their directorships in other companies and shall abstain from any discussions and decision-making in relation to these companies.
+Directors are also required to declare their directorships and interests in other companies and shall abstain from any discussions and decision-making in relation to these companies if the interests are deemed to be material pursuant to CA 2016.